 We have an online library for all of our extinguisher related documents which is supported by Percival Aviation Ltd.

 First go to www.firecmm.com and register your email to the relevant document you're looking for.

-Once you have registered , you will recieve automatic updates when the latest revision is released.
+Once you have registered, you will receive automatic updates when the latest revision is released.

 Can I return my extinguisher?

 For extinguishers containing halon and non-halon products we are only registered with an export licence.
-We do not possess an import licence so are unable to expect returns of products damaged or discharged in the field.
+We do not possess an import licence so are unable to except returns of any extinguishers outside the EU.

-I have an FFE protable extinguisher Issue 3 that I need to replace and I can only find Issue 5 portable extinguisher version, what is the difference?
+I have an FFE portable extinguisher Issue 3 that I need to replace and I can only find Issue 5 portable extinguisher version, what is the difference?

 A number of Issue 3 portable extinguisher models were made obsolete due to a change in the cylinder manufacturer, which lead to the removal of the gauge on the base of the cylinder.
 The change to the new supplier meant we could only produce portable extinguishers with a flat base, instead of a recessed base where the gauge would be installed.